 Travel to Hungary and Spend A Weekend in Budapest

 This post is the first in a new series that I’m introducing here on the blog, featuring weekends guides to various places I frequent around Europe.
-Watch this space, as I plan to add more destinations in the near future.
 Since Budapest is my favourite city in all of Europe, it only made sense to start with Budapest.

 What should you expect from this guide?
 An overview of how I spent my weekend, how much things cost, and loads of practical tips.